-If you are looking for a St. Patrick's Day craft that doesn't involve rainbows or a leprechaun then you've come to the right place.
-Don't get me wrong, we love us some rainbows, pots of gold and Lucky Charms, and we have done plenty of activities involving those things.
-Today's kids activitydoes not.
-This St. Patrick's Day Votive is a little more subdued and will be a great addition to your holiday decorating.
+If you are looking for spring activities for kids that don't involve rainbows or a leprechaun, then you've come to the right place.
+This St Patrick's Day Votive Craft is a little more subdued and will be a great addition to your holiday decorating.

 *Since this activity uses a glass candle holder and Mod Podge, please carefully supervise your child.
 You know your child best and know if they will be able to work with the glass votive and Mod Podge.